-- Students with Chinese citizenship across all academic levels may apply for this new program based at the Baoshan campus of East China Normal University in Shanghai, China and hosted in partnership with Emory’s trusted affiliate and academic provider, Council On International Educational Exchange (CIEE).
+- Students with Chinese citizenship across all academic levels may apply for this program based at the Baoshan campus of East China Normal University in Shanghai, China and hosted in partnership with Emory’s trusted affiliate and academic provider, Council On International Educational Exchange (CIEE).

 - On this program, students will take a combination of local, in-person courses taught by CIEE faculty and Emory College online courses to create a full-time schedule and earn direct Emory credit.